Skip to navigation Skip to main content Skip to footer

 Sound familiar?

 While the level of friction may vary, one thing is clear: The strained relationship between sales and marketing is the kiss of death in a consumer-driven economy.
-The companies that will win now and in the future work side-by-side with the shared goal of creating a customer experience that exceeds expectations.
+The companies that will win in 2018 and beyond work side-by-side with the shared goal of creating a customer experience that exceeds expectations.
 In such organizations, blame, accusations, and apathy created by lack of a common goal are history.

 I find it odd that any builder selling more than 50 homes per year tries to combine sales and marketing into one role.
 There’s no such thing as a sales and marketing director.